top of page

 Nourishing your brain is more than just about the food you put in.
 You need to feed your brain in six ways: stress reduction, exercise, sunlight, being outdoors, sleep, and food.
 Each of these is just as important as the others.
 Working on each is critical if you genuinely want to improve your brain function.

 The first is relieving stress.
 Chronic stress has an incredibly negative effect on your brain.
 Chronically elevated levels of cortisol can cause brain atrophy and reduce volume.
-Reducing stress is too big of a topic to cover in this article, so check out our article, Stress 101, for ways to help you reduce stress.
+Reducing stress is too big of a topic to cover in this article, so check out our article, Stress 101, for ways to help you manage stress.

 The brain needs two types of exercise, physical and mental.
 Activity that promotes circulation is excellent for your old bean, such as moderate or vigorous cardiovascular exercise (brisk walking, jogging, running, biking, swimming, etc.).
 Shoot for at least 150 minutes a week of these exercises, divided into multiple sessions (always talk to your doctor before starting an exercise program if you have heart problems).
 These aerobic exercises help increase brain volume and reduce the risk of dementia.
 Yoga, Tai-Chi, and dancing also have shown lots of benefits.
 So get moving!